Investigating judge (France): Statistics

 In the year 2000, only about 7% of criminal investigations in France were directed by an investigating judge.
 By 2010, that number had declined further to 4%, with police overseeing the rest.
 Notably, in 2002, there were 562 investigating magistrates in France, with some 60,000 investigations ongoing at any given moment, so caseloads were large and individual attention to each was difficult.
 But, investigating judges "are seen as important, independent arbiters, examining the most sensitive and serious allegations."
 A few investigating judges, such as Renaud Van Ruymbeke, Thierry Jean-Pierre, and Éric Halphen have become widely known for their investigations into corruption and political scandals; such figures have investigated high-level government officials, including prime ministers, and made widely publicized visits to the headquarters of the major French political parties, reflecting their broad powers.

 Despite high media attention and frequent portrayals in TV series, examining judges are active in a small minority of cases.
 In 2005, there were 1.1 million criminal rulings in France, while only 33,000 new cases were investigated by judges.
 The vast majority of cases are therefore investigated directly by law enforcement agencies (police, gendarmerie) under the supervision of the Office of Public Prosecution.

 Employment and unions

 In France, many magistrates belong to trade unions.
-About 60% belong to the Union syndicale des magistrats (USM), which is center-right, while about 30% belong to the leftist Syndicat de la Magistrature (SM).
+About 60% belong to the Union syndicale des magistrats (USM), which is center-left, while about 30% belong to the leftist Syndicat de la Magistrature (SM).
 The unions represent the interests of magistrates, but by French law they are barred from striking.